sigp/lighthouse/book/src/mainnet-validator.md

 password is *not* stored here, the validator client (`lighthouse vc`) application will ask for the password each time it starts.
-This might be nice for some users from a security perspective (i.e., if it is a shared computer), however it means that if the validator client restarts, the user will be liable to offline penalties until they can enter the password.
+This might be nice for some users from a security perspective (i.e., if it is a shared computer), however it means that if the validator client restarts, the user will be subject to offline penalties until they can enter the password.
 If the user trusts the computer that is running the validator client and they are seeking maximum validator rewards, we recommend entering a password at this point.